Josiah in the Bible

 So Josiah said, "Let him rest and let no man move his bones."
 So they left his bones undisturbed with the bones of the prophet who had come from Samaria.

-But in the eighteenth year of king Josiah, wherein this passover was holden to the LORD in Jerusalem.
+but in the eighteenth year of king Josiah was this passover holden to Jehovah in Jerusalem.

 Before him there was no king like Josiah who turned to the Lord with all his heart and all his soul and all his might, in accordance with all the Law of Moses; nor did anyone like him arise after him.